u16052642/thrive_erp_documentation/documentation-16.0/content/applications/hr/payroll.rst

 Advantages
 ----------

-When offering potential employees a position, there can be certain *advantages* set in Odoo in addition to the salary to make the offer more appealing (such as extra time off, access to a company car, reimbursement for a phone or internet, etc.).
+When offering potential employees a position, there can be certain *advantages* set in Thrive Bureau ERP in addition to the salary to make the offer more appealing (such as extra time off, access to a company car, reimbursement for a phone or internet, etc.).